exograph/exograph/README.md

 Must have:

 - Rust (see the version specified in [rust-toolchain.toml](rust-toolchain.toml)).
 Also install the wasm32-wasm target (`rustup target add wasm32-wasi`).
+- Protobuf-compiler version 3.x
 - Postgres 12
-- Node (any reasonable version, used by Tree Sitter)
+- Node (any reasonable version, used by Tree Sitter and building the GraphiQL app)
 - [Deno](https://deno.land/)

 Nice to have: